|Restrictions:||Furman applicants only|

 SPRING SEMESTER 2015

-** Applications for the Spring 2015 Program will open in March 2014 **
+** Now accepting applications for the Spring 2015 Program **

 This program provides students from all disciplines the opportunity to build on their knowledge and understanding of politics and its relationship to their own field of study by immersing them in the life and culture of Washington, DC, and the real world of politics through an internship in the nation’s capital.
 Students will participate in an internship 30-35 hours per week, explore Washington culture independently on evenings and weekends, and participate in a service learning project.
 They will attend seminars, lectures by political practitioners and elites (examples from past trips include the White House Chief of staff, an academic expert on campaign finance reform, and the ambassador from Pakistan), and field trips (examples include tours of the Pentagon, tours of embassies, and a trip to the Newseum) arranged by the Washington Center* on Monday afternoons.
 Under the guidance of the Furman professor, Washington Center program advisor, and internship supervisor, students will establish professional, academic, and personal goals for their time in DC and will document the accomplishment of these goals in a portfolio during the semester.
 These experiences will constitute one of the three courses they take in Washington.